 एवं ज्ञात्वा कृतं कर्म पूर्वैरपि मुमुक्षुभिः | कुरु कर्मैव तस्मात्त्वं पूर्वैः पूर्वतरं कृतम् || ४ १५ ||

-Such a person who has perfect control over his mind, has no greed nor sense of ownership over things and his acts, is without any sinful reactions.
+Such a person who has perfect control over his mind has neither greed nor the sense of ownership over things and his acts for maintaining his body are without any sinful reactions.

 यदृच्छालाभसंतुष्टो द्वन्द्वातीतो विमत्सरः | समः सिद्धावसिद्धौ च कृत्वापि न निबध्यते || ४ २२ ||

-In the case of a person who has neither attachments nor the feeling of ‘doership’ and has his mind completely established in Divine knowledge, his actions being done as a sacrifice unto Bhagavan Krishna are freed from all Karmic reactions.
+The actions of a person who has neither attachments nor the feeling of ‘doership’, and has his mind completely established in Divine knowledge, when performed as a sacrifice unto Bhagavan Krishna, are freed from all Karmic reactions

 ब्रह्मार्पणं ब्रह्म हविः ब्रह्माग्नौ ब्रह्मणा हुतम् | ब्रह्मैव तेन गन्तव्यं ब्रह्म कर्म समाधिना || ४ २४ ||

 The eternal Truth or Brahman is the offering; Brahman is the clarified butter poured into the fire of Brahman.
 For him, who, through complete absorption in spiritual activities has attained Supreme Consciousness and sees Divinity in everything, the Supreme Being is easily attainable.

 दैवमेवापरे यज्ञं योगिनः पर्युपासते | ब्रह्माग्नावपरे यज्ञं यज्ञेनैवोपजुह्वति || ४ २५ ||